 Region: The March Madness bracket is broken up into four distinct regions: East, West, Midwest, and South.
 For the first four rounds of the tournament, teams compete in one of the four regions.
-The fourth round is the regional championship, also known as the Elite Eight, and the winners of each regional advance to the Final Four.
+The fourth round is the regional championship, also known as the Elite Eight, and the winners of each regionally advance to the Final Four.

 Selection committee: A committee of ten members selected from different schools and conferences nationwide that are in charge of selecting, assigning seeds to, and organizing teams into the tournament bracket.

-Strength of record (SOR): A measurement of the value and difficulty of a team’s wins and losses for the season.
+Strength of record (SOR): A measurement of the value and difficulty of a team’s wins and losses for the current season.

 Strength of schedule (SOS): A measurement of the rigor of a team’s schedule.
 Strength of schedule is determined based on the quality of the opposing teams, especially considering the opposing team’s win percentage.

-Sweet 16: The third round of the tournament, where 16 teams are left competing and the winners of each game advance to the Elite Eight.
+Sweet 16: The third round of the tournament, where 16 teams are left competing, and the winners of each game advance to the Elite Eight.

 The Big Dance: Another term for the NCAA Division I basketball tournament.

 Some important March Madness terms are bid, seed, and Selection Sunday.
 Bids are invitations to the tournament and can be at-large or automatic, depending on whether they are given based on a championship win or strength of record.
 Seeds are the rankings teams are given at the beginning of the tournament.
 Selection Sunday is the day that the selection committee extends bids and ranks seeds in the bracket.

 Another name for March Madness is The Big Dance.
 In addition to that affectionate nickname, the tournament is officially called the NCAA Division I men's basketball tournament.
 March Madness games are broadcast under the trade name NCAA March Madness.